-Please be sensible, and co-operate with local rules and requests.
-Dogs may be limited to certain indoor areas, such as a public bar in a hotel but not in a formal restaurant or function room.
-In all cases, it should be possible for you to go to the toilet whilst looking after a dog!
+Dogs may be limited to certain indoor areas, such as a public bar in a hotel but not in a formal restaurant.
+In all cases, it should be possible for you to choose and eat your food and to go to the toilet whilst looking after a dog!

 Eating places that provide additional facilities for dogs, such as rugs, or sell products specially for dogs, such as homemade dog biscuits or dog ice cream, are eligible for our coveted “Dog’s Dinner” award.
 Award winners are indicated by a bone against the listing.